Deadliest Catch: Does Nick Have Cancer, Or Is He Simply Addicted To Drugs?

 — Nick McGlashan (@NickMcglashan) April 24, 2017

-Clearly Bill let Nick and his daughter on the boat long enough to shoot a picture, although whether or not that means that the two have made right and Nick is back to work is anyone’s guess.
+Clearly, Bill let Nick and his daughter on the boat long enough to shoot a picture, although whether or not that means that the two have made right and Nick is back to work is anyone’s guess.

 Do you believe Wild Bill should let Nick come back to work once he gets clean?